pillarjs/path-to-regexp/Readme.md

 ##### Zero or more

 Parameters can be suffixed with an asterisk (`*`) to denote a zero or more parameter matches.
-The prefixed path delimiter is taken into account for each match.
+The prefix is taken into account for each match.

 ```js
 var re = pathToRegexp('/:foo*', keys)